Skating Across Nova Scotia – How to Do it in One Day

 As usual the map was right and we crossed through a narrow opening to come into the main body of the lake.
 From here it was a straight skate to the head of the lake and the parking lot where our vehicle was stationed.
 While my companions took the opportunity to put on a final burst of speed (where did they get the energy?), I savored the last moments of the journey by admiring once again the beautiful patterns in the ice, the sun glinting off the frozen lake and the deep blue clear sky.
 Arriving at the docks at the head of the lake we found it was just before 2:00, apparently a record for the crossing, due no doubt to the wonderful ice conditions.

 Taking off the blades for the last time a feeling of contentment and accomplishment more than made up for the fact that every muscle in my legs was exhausted.
-Was I happy I had come – yes, it was a once in a lifetime experience.
-It is doubtful if anyone will ever find the ice any better than it had been today.
+Was I happy I had come – yes skating across Nova Scotia was a once in a lifetime experience.
+It is doubtful if anyone will ever find the ice any better than it had been today, except for the horrendous part that was snow covered.
 Would I do it again – my heart says yes, but my legs say “maybe”.